mlz030529/stacker-benchmark-pipeline/README.md

 Under this setting, the resulting density images are spatially sparse and highly smoothed, which leads to empty or invalid patch selections during dense registration.
 As a result, the dense model produces empty batches and cannot generate meaningful deformation fields.
+## Pretrained weights

+This repository does **not** include pretrained STaCker weights due to size limits.

+Please download the official weights from: https://github.com/regeneron-mpds/stacker